aleksandar9999a/exf-ts/README.md

 ```

 <p>
-Тhe example shows us what is Props and how we can use it.
+Тhe example shows us what is Prop and how we can use it.
 In short - these are attributes through which we can import data into our components.
-They also trigger an DOM and Style updates.
+They also trigger DOM and Style updates.

 If you've noticed we have three different Props.
 The difference between them is in the option they have accepted.

-- @Props() - Trigger style and html update
+- @Prop() - Trigger Style and DOM update
-- @Props('style') - Trigger only style update
+- @Prop('style') - Trigger only Style update
-- @Props('state') - Trigger only html update
+- @Prop('state') - Trigger only DOM update
 </p>

 <br />